MrBitBucket/pyRXP-mirror/docs/examples.rst

 ::

-    minidom: init 0.3039, parse 12.6435, traverse 0.0000, mem used 29136kb, mem factor 67.16
+    minidom: init 0.0100, parse 0.2600, traverse 0.0000, mem used 47320kb, mem factor 109.08

-Even though minidom uses pyexpat (which is in C) to parse the XML, it's 36 times slower and uses 7 times more memory.
+Even though minidom uses pyexpat (which is in C) to parse the XML, it's several times slower and uses 8 times more memory.
 And of course it does not validate.

 4.2 xmlutils and the TagWrapper